StreetScout

 Where is Ascot (Greater Bendigo - Vic.)?

-Ascot (Greater Bendigo - Vic.) is a suburb of Victoria, Australia.
+Ascot (Greater Bendigo - Vic.) is a suburb of Victoria, Australia, in the Greater Bendigo local government area.

 What is the population of Ascot (Greater Bendigo - Vic.)?